Mustafa206/Instigatr/README.md

   (2) Soren:
       There were definitely some dificulties with coordinating the team efforts.
 Technology-wise there weren't a whole lot of hurdles that I personally encountered.
 The biggest thing was the troubles with Git and Git-hub that Kyle and Mustafa had.
 The most complicated part was the relationships between all our different models, and making sure the correct ones were included on the correct pages.
+    (3) Mustafa :
+        Biggest problems I faced was with GitHub.
+Whenever I pulled I would get day old code, and when I would merge there was always conflicts and just created setbacks.
+Another issue I ran into was trying to use BootStrap while we were using  UI libary called INK.
+It was a great thing that I got to use INK, because it helped me to broaden my front end skills more using INK UI.